Harvard mulls phasing out frats, sororities, final clubs

 “Their sense of belonging, however, comes at the expense of the exclusion of the vast majority of Harvard undergraduates,” the report says.

-The committee heard from people who advocated addressing problems head-on instead of getting rid of the clubs altogether.
+The committee heard from people who suggested directly addressing problems within the clubs instead of getting rid of them altogether.
 For example, when it comes to underage drinking and sexual assault, some recommended asking police to take a leading role in investigations.
-Supporters of this approach also asked the school to continue seeking resolutions that would lead to reform and not an all-out ban.
+Supporters of this approach asked the school to continue seeking resolutions that would lead to reform and not an all-out ban.

-But the committee felt that such an approach would merely put them on the defense, waiting for the next calamity, instead of taking preventative steps.
+But such an approach would merely put them on the defense, waiting for the next calamity, instead of taking preventative steps, the report said.

 It’s not just a problem for the fraternity system, the report says.
 All single-gender programs appear to be at odds with school efforts to embrace diversity.
-Instead, they tend to perpetuate social structures that discriminate based on gender, race, class, and sexual orientation.
+Groups such as final clubs tend to perpetuate social structures that discriminate based on gender, race, class, and sexual orientation, the report said.

 “The final clubs in particular were products of their time.
 Due to their resistance to change over the decades, they have lapsed into products behind their time,” the committee wrote.